 - Store in an airtight container overnight.

-- Fill each tartlet with SANE Lemon Curd following the recipe link above, using a palette knife to give a smooth, even top the same height as the tarts.
+- Fill each tartlet with KETO Lemon Curd following the recipe link above, using a palette knife to give a smooth, even top the same height as the tarts.

-- In a bowl, whip the heavy (double) cream until stiff.
+- In a bowl, whip the heavy cream until stiff.

-- In a separate bowl whip the mascarpone cheese until it is soft.
+- In a separate bowl whip the mascarpone cheese just until it is soft.
+Do not overwhip!

 - Fold the whipped cream carefully into the mascarpone cheese until completely mixed.